espressif/esp-idf/docs/en/api-guides/build-system.rst

 - ``EXTRA_COMPONENT_DIRS``: Optional list of additional directories to search for components.
 Paths can be relative to the project directory, or absolute.

 - ``COMPONENTS``: A list of component names to build into the project.
 Defaults to all components found in the ``COMPONENT_DIRS`` directories.
 Use this variable to "trim down" the project for faster build times.
 Note that any component which "requires" another component via the REQUIRES or PRIV_REQUIRES arguments on component registration will automatically have it added to this list, so the ``COMPONENTS`` list can be very short.
+The ``MINIMAL_BUILD`` :ref:`build property <cmake-build-properties>` can be used as an alternative to specifying only the ``main`` component in ``COMPONENTS``.

 - ``BOOTLOADER_IGNORE_EXTRA_COMPONENT``: Optional list of components, placed in ``bootloader_components/``, that should be ignored by the bootloader compilation.
 Use this variable if a bootloader component needs to be included conditionally inside the project.